-As part of efforts to boost networking advocacy and knowledge sharing coordination efforts, the Alliance is establishing working groups on the five pillars of the Decade of Action for Road Safety 2011–2020.
-The idea was presented at the Global Meeting for Nongovernmental Organizations Advocating for Road Safety and Victims in April 2017.
-Nearly 50 members signed up to be part of the working groups at the time.
+As part of efforts to boost networking advocacy and knowledge sharing coordination efforts, the Alliance established working groups on the five pillars of the Decade of Action for Road Safety 2011–2020.

-The Alliance pillar working groups give a focal point within the Alliance for initiatives by NGOs to address work within each Decade of Action pillar and contribute to the implementation of the UNRSC work plans, and ideally highlight progress and areas that may not be adequately recognized.
+The Alliance pillar working groups give a focal point within the Alliance for initiatives by NGOs to address work within each Decade of Action pillar and contribute to the implementation of the UN Road Safety Collaboration (UNRSC) work plans, and ideally highlight progress and areas that may not be adequately recognized.

 - Ensure that challenges, opportunities, shortcomings and successes from NGOs are shared in the wider global fora and reflected in the work of UNRSC;